Sites whose topoi are the smooth representations of locally profinite groups: -sites

 \begin{cor} Let $(\cC,J)$ be a $B$-site.
 Let $Y_1 \xto{f_1} X \xleftarrow{f_2} Y_2$ be a diagram in $\cC$.
 Suppose that $f_1$ is a Galois covering in $\cT(J)$ and that there exists a morphism $h:Y_1 \to Y_2$ over $X$.
-Then for any morphism $f':Z \to Y_1$ in $\cC$, the map $\Hom_{X}(Y_1,Y_2) \to \Hom_{X}(Z,Y_2)$ given by the composite with $f'$ is bijective. \end{cor}
+Then, for any morphism $f':Z \to Y_1$ in $\cC$, the map $\Hom_{X}(Y_1,Y_2) \to \Hom_{X}(Z,Y_2)$ given by the composite with $f'$ is bijective. \end{cor}

-\begin{proof} The injectivity follows since $f'$ is an epimorphism.
-We prove the surjectivity.
+\begin{proof} The injectivity follows because $f'$ is an epimorphism.
+We prove the surjectivity as follows.
 Let $h':Z \to Y_2$ be a morphism over $X$.
 It follows from Lemma \ref{lem:Galois_lifts} (1) that there exists an automorphism $g \in \Aut_{X}(Y_1)$ such that $h' = h \circ g \circ f'$.
 This proves the surjectivity. \end{proof}

 Let $f:Y\to X$ be a morphism in a category $\cC$.
 Let $\wt{\alpha} : Y \xto{\cong} Y$ and $\alpha : X \xto{\cong} X$ be automorphisms in $\cC$.
 We say that $\wt{\alpha}$ descends to $\alpha$ via $f$, or that $\alpha$ ascends to $\wt{\alpha}$, if the diagram